 Facilitation is not giving advice… It is easier to see other people’s patterns and blocks than to see your own…

 Advice is not facilitative, especially if it is not requested –telling someone what you think they ought to do “I know better”…

-No judging, coming from an attitude of respect and honour and acceptance.
-If you can be with another person with respect and honour – not wanting to make them different or better, or fix them up – you are ready to learn about facilitating others.
+No judging, coming from an attitude of respect and honor and acceptance.
+If you can be with another person with respect and honor – not wanting to make them different or better, or fix them up – you are ready to learn about facilitating others.
 Other people’s life experience (including culture, gender, sexual orientation, communities of interest and place, family, schooling, friends, age, work, recreation, values and beliefs) will always differ from your own.
 Projection: Projecting your world (your past experiences) onto other people and situations.
 Constantly playing your old movie over what is happening now and connecting it to the past.
 Relating to projected people rather than the real one who is with you.

 Listen be fascinated, what is being said and what is not, from the heart or the head, complaints, blaming, self-criticism and descriptions of events or creating a vision or a dream and opportunities to have this happen through action?

-Interrupting disempowering Conversations:
+Interrupting dis empowering Conversations: